Astashin/minusovo.github.io/_posts/2021-03-06-Bring-em-all-in-p2.markdown

 ﻿---
 layout: post
-title:  "Bring ‘em all in: designing single Azure AD tenant for large enterprises.
-Part 2"
+title:  "Single Azure AD tenant for large enterprises, part 2: AD Connect Cloud Sync Job Schema"
 date:   2021-03-06
-description: In this part of our series we will discover sync job schema and explain why we would need to change it
+description: In this part of this blog series we will discover sync job schema and explain why we would need to change it
 categories:
   - Azure AD
 tags: